 - In Cube, one of the rooms slices up a character with Razor Floss but the pieces don't fall apart for a few seconds.

-- Pictured above is the climax of the first Underworld movie, wherein Seline does this to Viktor.
+- The climax of the first Underworld movie, wherein Seline does this to Viktor.
 It's particularly ridiculous because not only does he fail to realize the two halves of his head aren't connected anymore, he actually manages to whip around and draw his weapons before reality kicks in.

 - In HERO, during the demonstration of "death within ten paces", Nameless cuts up all the bookshelves in a single move.
 Naturally, the bookshelves don't actually fall apart until a few seconds after he's returned to the center of the room.